moby/moby/docs/sources/contributing/contributing.md

 Dockerfile](https://github.com/dotcloud/docker/blob/master/Dockerfile)
 specifies the tools and versions used to test and build Docker.

-If you're making changes to the documentation, see the [README.md](https://github.com/dotcloud/docker/blob/master/docs/README.md).
+If you’re making changes to the documentation, see the [README.md](https://github.com/dotcloud/docker/blob/master/docs/README.md).

 The [documentation environment